QuantEcon/lecture-source-py/rst_files/career.rst

 Exercise 3
 ----------------

-As best you can, reproduce :ref:`the figure showing the optimal policy <career_opt_pol>`
+As best you can, reproduce the figure showing the optimal policy

-Hint: The ``get_greedy()`` method returns a representation of the optimal policy where values 1, 2 and 3 correspond to "stay put", "new job" and "new life" respectively.
-Use this and ``contourf`` from ``matplotlib.pyplot`` to produce the different shadings.
+Hint: The ``get_greedy()`` method returns a representation of the optimal policy where values 1, 2 and 3 correspond to "stay put", "new job" and "new life" respectively

+Use this and ``contourf`` from ``matplotlib.pyplot`` to produce the different shadings

 Now set ``G_a = G_b = 100`` and generate a new figure with these parameters.
 Interpret.